Updated: Nov 20

 like a bird.
 Like Makélélé.

-One of my aims in writing and sharing these Arts-Council-funded lockdown poems is to connect our global stories.
-An experience shared with me by my cousin, Robert Dagge prompted this one.
+One of my aims in writing and sharing these lockdown poems is to connect our global stories.
+Thanks to my cousin, Robert Dagge for the story that prompted this one.